Tommy356/etConnect-Demo/README.md

 ----------------

-Other than the original approach using the NSConnection/NSDistantObject classes found on OSX, etConnect provides similiar functionality on both platforms in a mre straigfoward approach and a redesigned archtitecture, which allows customization and the addition of several security layers to protect the interchange of secure information through connected clients.
+Other than the original approach using the NSConnection/NSDistantObject classes found on OSX, etConnect provides similiar functionality on both platforms in a more straigfoward approach and a redesigned architecture, which allows customization and the addition of several security layers to protect the interchange of secure information through connected clients.

 The base code of etConnect is highly platform independent and offers (with minor internal changes) the same functionality and API